The jazz talent of tomorrow is right on your doorstep and could be visiting your school or music centre soon!

 What’s involved in a performance?

-First and foremost these are professional-standard gigs that you would experience in a club or music venue, but taking place inside your school!
+First and foremost these are professional-standard gigs that you would experience in a club or music venue, but taking place inside your school or centre!
 The music will be presented and explained in an age-appropriate way, and there will be the opportunity to ask questions.
 Your students do not need to play an instrument or have a prior interest in jazz in order to benefit from the experience: we are keen to reach as large an audience as is practical and appropriate for your school.

 How can my school’s students get more deeply involved in the experience?

 A resource pack will be sent out in advance giving lots of background information to support teachers and students prepare for and make the most from the concert.
-If you are interested in Trinity Laban coming into your school to run a prior practical workshop aimed at some of your more advanced music students to introduce and learn a music extract(s) from the concert then please let us know.
+If you are interested in Trinity Laban coming into your school to run a prior practical workshop aimed at some of your more advanced music students to introduce and learn a music extract(s) from the concert then please let us know when you apply.
 For most schools, there will need to be a cost charged for providing this prior workshop.

 When are they taking place?

-- a hall or theatre large enough to accommodate a band of up to 18 musicians and the scale of audience you would like to involve;
+- A hall or theatre large enough to accommodate a band of up to 18 musicians and the scale of audience you would like to involve;

-- exclusive access to that space for set-up and soundcheck for at least 60 minutes in advance of the concert start time;
+- Exclusive access to that space for set-up and soundcheck for at least 60 minutes in advance of the concert start time;